-The Company considers all highly liquid investments purchased with a maturity of 90 days or less on the date of purchase to be cash equivalents.
-Cash equivalents as of March 31, 2023, and December 31 2022, consisted of two money market accounts and U.S. Treasury Bills.
+The Company considers all highly liquid investments purchased with a maturity of three months or less on the date of purchase to be cash equivalents.
+Cash equivalents as of June 30, 2023 and December 31, 2022, consisted of two money market accounts and U.S. Treasury Bills.